-It was impossible for the young woman to maintain any sense of dignity while polishing shoes.
+It was impossible for the young woman to maintain any sense of dignity while polishing boots.
 Her sense of kindness and friendliness was taxed even further when Mrs. Reyes mistook Elanore’s silence as an opportunity to express her opinion on the matter.

 To her mortification, the older women began to talk openly and foolishly about other young prospects for Elanore, occasionally soliciting the input of Mr. Wyte, who glowered with disapproval throughout the topic of conversation.

-She was relieved when they all departed — the cleric with his gift of shoes and the neighbor who promised to return in the morning.
+She was relieved when they all departed — the cleric with his gift of boots and the neighbor who promised to return in the morning.
 Elanore, angered and out of sorts, excused herself to prepare some additional medicines for the children at the inn.

 Meanwhile at the pub, the cheerful and irrepressible Giles was charming the good saloon master with a story or two about the latest brew being served down in Crossroads.
 He had only spent a brief time at the home of the storekeeper Ormond.
 The young lad was asleep, and unable to receive the letter intended for him.
 After procuring some trinket at the shop at his master’s bequest, he had stumbled into the pub to see what information might be had about various ongoings in town.